The new GNOME 3.36 release sits at the heart of Ubuntu 20.04 LTS, due in April and it brings a tonne of new features with it.

-GNOME 3.36 was released on March 11, 2020 and features all of the improvements highlighted below.
-That said, be aware that Linux distro packagers can disable, tweak, or change things to suit their users, so allow for some differences.
+GNOME 3.36 is released on March 11, 2020 and features all the improvements mentioned below.
+That said, be aware that some Linux distro packagers disable, tweak, or change things to suit their user base so allow for some differences.

 With that caveat out of the way, feel free to dive on in and find out what’s new!

 Improved GNOME Shell Theme

 We previewed the updated GNOME Shell theme earlier this year and your reaction to it was hugely encouraging.
 So I’m pleased to say that all of the great visual enhancements ship here, in GNOME 3.36.

 Although some of the UI changes are small and subtle (meaning you might not notice them at all) other changes are far more obvious and harder to miss.

 Take the new and improved notification/calendar tray (pictured above) Calendar, weather and world clock widgets that show up here make much better use of available space.
 They also sport a carded appearance due to the use of a drop shadow effect.

 Notifications show bigger icons yet somehow manage to look more compact than before.
 And notifications listed in the message tray now use the same cool ‘carded’ styling as other UI elements, aiding an improved consistency throughout the GNOME Shell UI.

 Search results in the Overview screen have been made neater and more organised.
 These tweaks should make it much easier for you to “spot” the right result after making a search.